This is the story of Linda Kasabian, the Manson Family's getaway driver who would ultimately be the woman responsible for Charles Manson's downfall.

 “It is too late.”

-Kasabian didn’t run away that night.
+Linda Kasabian didn’t run away that night.
 She drove the killers back to Spahn Ranch and listened to Krenwinkel complain about how she’d hurt her hand stabbing the woman in white to death.
 Then at the ranch, Kasabian remained still and quiet as she listened to Charles Manson chew them out for being sloppy.
 The next night, Manson said, he would go with them and make sure they committed the same horrendous crime properly.

 Manson was as good as his word.
-He joined Kasabian, Tex, Krenwinkel, and a new killer, Leslie Van Houren, as they broke into the home of Leno and Rosemary LaBianca.
+He joined Kasabian, Tex, Krenwinkel, and a new accomplice, Leslie Van Houren, as they broke into the home of Leno and Rosemary LaBianca.
 Manson personally tied the victims up and had Kasabian take him for a drive while the others killed them.

 He wanted Kasabian to kill the next victim herself.
 He handed her a knife, told her to drive to the home of actor Saladin Nader, and ordered her to slit his throat as soon as he opened the door.